 .
 They all have full of terrific sceneries and emerald green water which offer you a great opportunity to capture some outstanding photos.
 Whilst Halong Bay is getting overcrowded each year, Lan Ha Bay

-offers the route less travelled in Lan Ha Bay
+offers the less-traveled route in Lan Ha Bay

 which took us into places we would have never seen on our own.
 Our group has opted for the 2 days 1 night itinerary

-on this cruise and it was a memorable trip we never forget.
+on this cruise and it was a memorable trip we would never forget.

-We transferred by new highway from Hanoi - Halong Bay
+We transferred by the new highway from Hanoi - Halong Bay

 .
 It took us 2.5 hours transfer

 instead of 4 hours we have heard that many other cruises offer.
-We had 10 minutes short break in Hai Duong city which was well known for traditional green bean cake (Please prepare some cash with you if you would like to taste the regional cake).
-The bus took us over to Tuan Chau marina
+We had 10 minutes short break in Hai Duong city which was well-known for the traditional green bean cake (Please prepare some cash with you if you would like to taste the regional cake).
+The bus took us over to Tuan Chau Marina

-and we arrived at the harbour nearly 12:00 noon.
+and we arrived at the harbor at nearly 12:00 noon.

-In the afternoon, we were informed to join in swimming activities at Ao Ech
+In the afternoon, we were informed to join in swimming activities at the Ao Ech

 all on its own.
-We have heard that it is the first cruise has the pool and mini golf
+We have heard that it is the first cruise that has the pool and mini-golf

 so we felt so lucky.

-We got back to our room at late afternoon to take a shower and I had a nap before heading to sundeck at 6:30 pm
+We got back to our room in the late afternoon to take a shower and I had a nap before heading to sundeck at 6:30 pm

-was set up next to the pool with the beautiful rainbow colour of the pool
+was set up next to the pool with the beautiful rainbow color of the pool

 and the magnificent scenic of Halong Bay.
 It was a buffet BBQ with plenty of food.
-They tried to cover up all client’s taste with shrimps, oyster, squid and also prepared some lamb chop, beef as well as some vegetables.
-We were super like the tree décored on the table, which was made by carrot, white radish and tomatoes and we treated ourselves with some glasses of red wine while indulged in the peaceful beauty of Halong Bay on the rooftop.
+They tried to cover up all client’s tastes with shrimps, oysters, squid and also prepared some lamb chop, beef as well as some vegetables.
+We super like the tree décored on the table, which was made by carrot, white radish and tomatoes and we treated ourselves with some glasses of red wine while indulged in the peaceful beauty of Halong Bay on the rooftop.

-The next day, after a great night sleep, I woke up early before the sun did and watched it reaching up over the cliffs and joined in the Tai Chi class
+The next day, after a great night's sleep, I woke up early before the sun did and watched it reaching up over the cliffs and joined in the Tai Chi class

 on the rooftop.
 Then we had a delicious breakfast to boost energy for an active day.
 The tender boat took us over a small floating village, we had the choice of two-person kayaks for the hour-long paddle or a small group in a bamboo boat